peterbro1/Olympus-Tools/README.md

 # Olympus-Tools
 ## Adds god level items in Minecraft.

+Please note this plugin was built against 1.12.2 PAPER spigot.
+You can find a version built against normal 1.12.2 spigot on my spigotmc profile.

 Plugin is meant to be a fun thing to mess around with, possibly add these items to crates or something like that.
 There are currently over 10 items, and I plan on adding to them.